Introduction

 Can I use different brands of brake pads on my vehicle?

-No—it’s best to use the same brand and type of brake pads for optimal performance and safety.
+It’s best to stick with the same brand and type of brake pads for the best performance and safety.

 How do I properly break in new brake pads?

-Yes, if you follow a proper bedding process, which involves gradually applying the brakes to help the pads conform to the rotors.
+Following a proper bedding process is important, which means gradually applying the brakes to help the pads fit the rotors.

 What should I do if my brake warning light comes on after replacing the pads?

-Yes, if the light remains on, check the brake fluid level and ensure that the installation was done correctly; consult a professional if issues persist.
+If the light stays on, check the brake fluid level and confirm that the installation was done correctly; consult a professional if problems continue.

 How can I extend the lifespan of my brake pads?